At a Glance

 Some tips for your application 🫡

-Understand the Role: Before applying, make sure you fully understand the responsibilities of an Approved Mental Health Professional.
-Familiarise yourself with the Integrated Care and Health Pathway, as well as the recovery model, to demonstrate your knowledge in your application.
+Understand the Role: Before applying, make sure you fully understand the responsibilities and requirements of the Approved Mental Health Professional position.
+Familiarise yourself with the Integrated Care and Health Pathway and the recovery model, as these are central to the role.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application demonstrates attention to detail and professionalism, which are crucial in this role.
+Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
+A polished application reflects your attention to detail and professionalism, which are crucial in this field.

 How to prepare for a job interview at Connect2Surrey